Categoricity and amalgamation for AEC and $ \kappa $ measurable: Annotated Content

-[We review materials on fragments ${\cal F}$ of $L_{\kappa, \aleph_0}$ (including the theory $T$) and basic model theoretic properties (Tarski - Vaught property and L.S.), define amalgamation, indescernibles and E.M. models, then limit ultrapowers which are \underbar{suitable} (for $L_{\kappa, \omega}$) and in particular ultralimits.
-We then introduce a notion basic for this paper $M {\underset \text{nice} \to \preceq}_{\cal F}N$ if there is a $\preceq_{\cal F}$-embedding of $N$ into suitable ultralimit of $M$ extending the canonical one.]
+\begin{enumerate} \item[${{}}$] [In \S1A we review materials on fragments ${\mathcal F}$ of $\bbL_{\kappa, \aleph_0}$ (including the theory $T$) and basic model-theoretic properties (Tarski-Vaught property and L.S.), and we define amalgamation.
+In \S1B we move to AEC $\gk = (K, \leq_{\gk})$ which is our main framework now, and spell out the connection.
+In \S1C, D we deal with indiscernibles and E.M. models, then we deal with limit ultra-powers which are \underbar{suitable} (for $\bbL_{\kappa, \aleph_{0}}$ and for our AECs) and in particular ultra-limits.
+Next, we introduce a notion basic for this paper $M {\underset{\text{nice}} \leq }N$ if there is a $\leq_{\gk}$-embedding of $N$ into suitable ultra-limit of $M$ extending the canonical embbeding.] \end{enumerate}